Minnetonka Public Adjuster

 Throughout the Twin Cities metro corridor, our public adjusters serve residential and commercial property owners fighting insurance claim disputes.
 We understand local weather patterns, carrier practices, and repair market conditions that impact claim valuations across the entire metro area.

-If your property is in Minnetonka or anywhere along the Lake Minnetonka corridor, contact our public adjuster team for a free damage assessment.
-It costs nothing for us to review your policy and evaluate your loss.
+If your property is in Minnetonka or anywhere along the Lake Minnetonka corridor, our public adjuster team reviews your policy and evaluates your loss at no cost.

 Hail, Wind & Ice Damage in Minnetonka: What Your Insurer Won't Tell You About Your Claim